KairviLodhiya/Project-for-computing-at-scale/README.md

 - **Inputs**: The input would be a non-dimensional equation with an option whether the equation is linear or non linear.
 Later they also have to input the value of the perturbed parameter e and the time range or number of steps.

--**Outputs**: The output of the system would be a graph for typical parameter and saves a file with numerical solution of the equation for the number of steps given.
+- **Outputs**: The output of the system would be a graph for typical parameter and saves a file with numerical solution of the equation for the number of steps given.

 ---